-In this economy, the majority of job growth is taking place at the lowestwage levels-a trend projected to continue for the foreseeable future.
-Low-wage and low-quality jobs are not just a temporary stop in many workers' career trajectories; mobility is very limited and few move up to higher-wage jobs.
+In this economy, the majority of job growth is taking place at the lowest wage levels-a trend projected to continue for the foreseeable future.2 Lowwage and low-quality jobs are not just a temporary stop in many workers' career trajectories; mobility is very limited and few move up to higher-wage jobs.4 This means that ensuring workers in low-wage jobs receive paid leave is a crucial part of making lasting changes that address inequality.
+Lack of paid leave and other aspects of low-quality jobs hinder family and economic stability.5 Without such stability, inequality becomes further entrenched as it becomes harder and harder for many hard-working Americans to get by, let alone rise up.

 "We are rightfully troubled that many of our people are still caught in what seems to be a pervasive, unending financial struggle.
-It bothers us because we are a people united by the belief that every American deserves an equal opportunity to achieve success."
-3
+It bothers us because we are a people united by the belief that every American deserves an equal opportunity to achieve success."3